This page is in progress -

 Single-pointer gestures (such as tap or long press) are accessible to people with motor disabilities.

 Path-based gestures, such as drag and drop or pinch to zoom, require precision in order to work.
-People with motor disabilities may not have the level of precision or control required in order to make these gestures.
-They can also lead to a great amount of human error, which feels frustrating and could lead to serious consequences if error recovery is not available.
+These gestures are inaccessible to people with motor disabilities and can also lead to a lot of errors, which feels frustrating and could lead to serious consequences.

 Therefore, use single-pointer gestures as the default interaction.
-If there are interactions that feel more intuitive as a path-based gesture (such as swipe left or right), then make sure that a single-pointer alternative is also available.
+If there are path-based gestures, make sure there is a single-pointer alternative.

 This references WCAG criterion 2.5.1 Pointer Gestures (Level A).